What is the PSD?

 In vibration analysis, the PSD stands for the Power Spectral Density of a signal.
 Each word is chosen to represent an essential component of the PSD.

 Power refers to the fact that the magnitude of the PSD is the mean-square value of the signal being analyzed.
-It does not refer to the physical quantity power (as in watts or horsepower).
+It does not refer to the physical quantity power such as watts or horsepower.
 But since power is proportional to the mean-square value of some quantity (such as the square of current or voltage in an electrical circuit), the mean-square value of any quantity has become known as the power of that quantity.

 Spectral refers to the fact that the PSD is a function of frequency.
 The PSD represents the distribution of a signal over a spectrum of frequencies just like a rainbow represents the distribution of light over a spectrum of wavelengths (or colors).

 Density refers to the fact that the magnitude of the PSD is normalized to a single hertz bandwidth.
 For example, with a signal measuring acceleration in unit G, the PSD has units of G2/Hz.

 Since the name PSD does not include the quantity being measured, the word power is sometimes replaced by the name of the quantity being measured.
 For example, the PSD of an acceleration signal is sometimes referred to as the Acceleration Spectral Density.

 The mean-square value must be used when combining signals of different frequencies.
 This is illustrated in Figure 2.2 where two sine waves of different frequencies are added together.
 The mean-square value of a unit sine wave is 0.5 and the RMS value is 0.707.
 When the two are added the mean-square value is 1.0 and the RMS value is 1.0.